 The definitions of class 1 and 2 material are derived from the existing framework under the Commonwealth Classification Act 1995 and National Classification Code 2005.
 These classification are designed for old media and do not accurately reflect the diversity of digital media.
-They are also imbued with value judgements that are outdated and no longer reflect the values of the majority of Australians.
-As an independent artist, who works with nudity, it is extremely worrying to my welfare and livelihood.
-I believe this bill wholly misunderstands how the internet, algorithms, platforms, and new media function.
-There needs to be a re-evaluation of what is lawful and unlawful in the digital age that levels with the contextual peak of technological advancement.
-This bill, comparatively to the US, SESTA/FOSTA bill of 2017, has great potential to create countless unintended consequences, due to its outdated use of language and prehistorically existing frameworks.
+They are also imbued with value judgements that are outdated and no longer reflect the values of the majority of

+Australians.
+I am a media and communications student and this bill wholly misunderstands how the internet, algorithms, platforms, and new media function.
+This creates a dangerous situation as this bill can create countless unintended consequences due to its outdated use of language and frameworks.